 Rare But Dangerous

 Of all cancers, at 1 percent, testicular cancer is very rare.
-There are less than 20,000 cases per year reported in the United States.
-Paradoxically, this infrequent carcinoma within the male genitals that manufacture hormones and sperm is the number one cancer in men ages 20–34.
+There are fewer than 20,000 cases per year reported in the United States.
+Paradoxically, this infrequent carcinoma within the male genitals that manufactures hormones and sperm is the number one cancer in men ages 20–34.
 With early detection, survival rate is over 90 percent.

 Testicular Cancer Symptoms

 Having a high survival rate, the most important question to you, perhaps, is how do you rule it out—or how is it detected early?
-The most common symptom is a lump on a testicle (differs from dermal bump).
+The most common symptom is a lump on a testicle (which differs from the dermal bump).
 Swelling of the testicle (with or without pain) or a feeling of weight within the scrotum may be detected.

 Carcinoma can also spread outside of the testicles.
 This can cause unusual abdominal discomfort.
-By means of the lymphatic system, pain can also be felt in your lower back.
+Utilizing the lymphatic system, pain can also be felt in your lower back.
 Coughing can produce shortness of breath.
-If it travels to the lymph nodes in your chest, nipples may feel tender.
+If it travels to the lymph nodes in your chest, your nipples may feel tender.

 It is fairly easy to check for lumps while cleaning up in the shower or bath.
 Regular examination allows you to detect subtle differences.
 Do not confuse a testicular lump with the epididymis—a convoluted duct behind either testicle.